 5. A competitor's brand image probably isn't your biggest competition

 It is usually a good idea to go places where your competition is not.
 And you can also depict that space by summarizing a brief visually.
+He gave an example of a brief depicted with pictures to explain differences between two brands.

 6. Integration of the idea separates media planning and connections planning

-s being said is conceptually connected.
+In other words, what is being said and where and how it is being said is conceptually connected.
 The medium enhances the message.
 He gave an example of a toothbrush ad on a New York subway and asked, “Well, what is the connection between brushing your teeth and riding the Subway?”

 7. Get an agreed way of defining the core idea to integrate around